Climate Reality Project: Ethane Cracker Plants: What Are They?

 #PetroFreeWV #NoASH #NoCancerAlley

-The Appalachian Storage Hub (ASH), also known as the Appalachian Ethane (or NGL) Storage Hub, is a proposed mega-infrastructure project which could greatly expand unconventional oil and gas drilling (fracking) in our state and region.
+The Appalachian Storage Hub (ASH), also known as the Appalachian Storage and Trading Hub, is a proposed mega-infrastructure project which could greatly expand unconventional oil and gas drilling (fracking) in our state and region.
 If built, this petrochemical complex would include five or more cracker plants, and regulating stations.
-Various natural gas liquids would be stored in underground storage facilities and transported via up to 15 possible pipelines.
+Various natural gas liquids would be stored in underground storage facilities and transported via up to six major possible pipelines.
 The petrochemical complex would roughly follow the course of the Upper and Lower Ohio River Valleys.
 Currently, it is uncertain whether most of the infrastructure would be located on the Ohio side or the West Virginia side of the river.
 It would cost billions of dollars to construct.

 Area of Interest